 Brain injury can have long-term, life-altering consequences for victims and their families.
-If you or your loved one has suffered brain injury because of someone else’s negligence, call Malloy Law Offices, LLC at (888) 607-8690 to speak to a Bethesda Brain Injury attorney today.
-Our trail lawyers have more than 15 years of experience and know how to handle TBI cases.
+If you or your loved one has suffered a brain injury because of someone else’s negligence, call Malloy Law Offices, LLC at (888) 607-8690 to speak to a Bethesda Brain Injury attorney today.
+Our trial lawyers have more than 15 years of experience and know-how to handle TBI cases.

 Why Choose Mallow Law Offices, LLC?

 We work on a contingency fee basis, allowing injured people access to the legal system and justice.
 We never charge a fee unless we win a recovery for you.

 Our staff and attorneys in Maryland are committed to making a difference in our clients’ lives.
 We work hard, providing personalized service and strong legal representation to help you achieve your goals.

 We strongly believe that every person who is injured through the negligence of another has a right to claim the compensation he or she deserves.
 Our lawyers are dedicated to tenaciously pursuing maximum damages for TBI victims.

 The Centers for Disease Control and Prevention (CDC) defines traumatic brain injury as “a disruption in the normal function of the brain that can be caused by a bump, blow, or jolt to the head, or a penetrating head injury.”
 The severity (TBI) can range from mild to severe.
 Mild TBI may cause a brief change in mental status, while severe TBI can mean an extended period of unconsciousness or amnesia after the injury occurs.

 $26 million verdict – Awarded to a Florida man who suffered permanent brain damage in a car accident involving a commercial truck.

 $14 million settlement – Settled by a woman who suffered a brain injury when the defective tire on her motorcycle failed.